Paddy Wilson and Irene Andrews killings

-The killings of Paddy Wilson and Irene Andrews took place in Belfast, Northern Ireland on the night of 25/26 June 1973.
-The victims, Roman Catholic Senator Paddy Wilson and his Protestant friend Irene Andrews, were hacked and repeatedly stabbed to death by members of the "Ulster Freedom Fighters" (UFF).
+The killings of Paddy Wilson and Irene Andrews took place in Belfast, Northern Ireland, on the night of 25/26 June 1973.
+The victims, Roman Catholic Senator Paddy Wilson and his Protestant friend Irene Andrews, were hacked and repeatedly stabbed to death by members of the Ulster Freedom Fighters (UFF).
 This was a cover name for the Ulster Defence Association (UDA), a then-legal Ulster loyalist paramilitary organisation.
-John White, the UFF's commander, who used the pseudonym "Captain Black", was convicted of the sectarian double murder in 1978 and sentenced to life imprisonment.
-White, however maintained that the UFF's second-in-command Davy Payne helped him lead the assassination squad and played a major part in the attack.
+John White, a senior UFF leader who used the pseudonym "Captain Black", was convicted of the sectarian double murder in 1978 and sentenced to life imprisonment.
+White, however maintained that Davy Payne helped him lead the assassination squad and played a major part in the attack.
 Although questioned by the Royal Ulster Constabulary (RUC) after the killings, Payne admitted nothing and was never charged.